-If you want to succeed as a business, you can’t ignore marketing.
+If you want to succeed as a local small business, you can’t ignore marketing.
 You need to promote your products or services, so people will know about them in the first place.

 Don’t worry.
 You don’t have to break the bank for this.
-In this article, I shared with you cost-effective local marketing ideas you can execute easily.
+In this article, I have shared some cost-effective local marketing ideas that you can execute easily.
 Cross-promote with other small businesses, get involved in local events, and support local charities.
 Why not create a business referral system, too?
 Then there’s optimizing for local SEO.

 If you can do all these things, go ahead.
 If you don’t have the human resources just yet, just choose the ones you can invest your time in.

-Local marketing is all about putting yourself out there in the community.
+Local marketing for small businesses is all about putting yourself out there in the community.
 The key is to know how exactly you can do that.